Demystifying Psychotherapy With Me: The Process

 Making thoughtful changes in your life can lead to reduced symptoms and a renewed sense of purpose, joy and health.
 Change can also be discomforting; that’s normal, healthy and necessary a lot of the time.
 I’ll make sure you have a plan for self-care.
 And psychotherapy with me means you don’t go through this alone.

 I work and think from a family-systems perspective that views all humans as interconnected within networks of family, work and social relationships, not as individuals in a vacuum.
 Learning about your family, its patterns of relating and functioning and your role or way of being in your family is essential and allows you to consider ways to change patterns there and in other areas.

-I’ll also teach you to pay attention to yourself, your thoughts, feelings and actions between sessions, and may suggest other activities that help you learn, grow and change.
 Therapy can succeed when you take responsibility for yourself; my role is to accompany, teach and support you as you do so.

 It’s vital that you trust your therapist to keep sensitive issues and discussions confidential.
 I promise to uphold your confidentiality.
 Sometimes you may want your therapist to share information or give an update to another provider of health care; by law as your therapist I cannot release this information without obtaining your written permission.

 And, state law and professional ethics require therapists to maintain confidentiality except for the following situations: